-1 | India’s most common snake |
+| 1 | India’s most common snake |

-Though the Indian cobra is far more famous as an icon of terror, and the Russell’s viper kills the most people, neither of those are India’s most common snake.
-Instead, the master of numbers is the checkered keelback, a water inhabitant.
-This species measures 1-1.5 metres, and is absolutely everywhere in India.
-They’re commonly found in rice paddies, lakes, ponds, swamps, marshland, and anywhere with a healthy mixture of water and moist countryside.
+Though the Indian cobra is far more famous as an icon of terror, and the Russell’s viper kills by far the most people, neither of these are India’s most common snake by headcount.
+Instead, the master of numbers is the checkered keelback (Fowlea piscator), a non-venomous water inhabitant.

-This species is found in almost every corner of India, particularly the centre.
+This species is found in almost every corner of India, particularly the central states.
 Rice paddy farmers meet them every day, as do weekend tourists exploring lakes.
 They’re also common in urban areas like universities, coping well with sewers and industrialised canals.
 Virtually any rice paddy in India has a chance of containing this wildly successful snake.

-Despite being a water snake, checkered keelbacks are also strong tree climbers.
+Despite being semi-aquatic in nature, checkered keelbacks are also strong tree climbers.
 In 2017, one was spotted 7 metres high in a neem tree, the tree whose bark is popular in skincare.
-They also mimic a cobra, by raising their neck straight and spreading their upper ribcage to look larger.
-Checkered keelbacks rarely stray far from water, and you’ll never find them in an arid rocky plain.
-But they’re perfectly comfortable on dry land, as long as the comfortable refuge of a lake is close by.
+This species is also able to mimic a cobra, by raising its neck straight and spreading its upper ribcage slightly to look larger.

 Though they require water, checkered keelbacks are highly flexible snakes, even to the point of being maniacs.
 In April 2015, one was observed stealing boiled rice and chicken from Jahangirnagar University in Bangladesh.
-These were pinched from the student canteen, and the next day the keelback returned for seconds.
-Cooked chicken is weird prey for a snake, but rice is stranger, as all snakes are carnivores.
-It was believed that industrial spillage into the local lake had wiped out their traditional frog prey.
+These were pinched from the student canteen, and the next day, the keelback returned for seconds.

-4 | Swallows prey underwater |
+| 4 | Swallows prey underwater |

 Checkered keelbacks are extremely cunning hunters.
 In India, rice paddies are often drained from one field to the next, through canals which allow proper distribution of water.
 Congested backups occasionally form with huge gatherings of fish, and checkered keelbacks have been observed to head for these greedily.